-4.6 Competencies
+3.6 Competencies

-The CEO and the Headteachers will consider health and safety competencies at least on an annual basis, ensuring the MAT's health and training matrix is populated with gaps being filled in a timely manner, focussing on mandatory training as a priority.
+The ELT and the Headteachers will consider health and safety competencies at least on an annual basis, ensuring the MAT's health and safety training matrix is populated with gaps being filled in a timely manner, focussing on mandatory training as a priority.
+Health and Safety training and basic fire awareness is given to staff at the beginning of each academic year.
+For new staff starting within the academic year, this is provided through a narrated Power Point presentation as part of the HR induction process.

-Heads of Department, Curriculum Subject Co-ordinators, Educational Visits Co-ordinator, Team Leaders and Persons in Charge of Identified Activities and Events will be supported and advised by the Senior Leadership Team in identifying hazards and ensuring that significant findings are recorded and risk control measures are implemented.
-All persons asked to carry out risk assessments will be suitably competent to do so.
+Heads of Department, Phase leads, Curriculum Subject Co-ordinators, Educational Visits Co-ordinator, Team Leaders and Persons in Charge of Identified Activities and Events etc. will be supported and advised by their Senior Leadership Team in identifying training and competency gaps, as well as hazards and ensuring that significant findings are recorded and risk control measures are implemented.
+All persons asked to carry out risk assessments will be suitably trained and competent to do so.
+All Trust employees have access to an accredited online learning platform through a Trust subscription, for all training needs.